 • Treatment for burns, head injuries, broken bones, crush and eye injuries

 • Some common medical complaints

-On successfully completing 18 hours of training, you will sit two multiple choice examination papers to confirm your learning and gain the accredited certificate which is valid for three years.
+During your training, you will sit two multiple choice examination papers to confirm your learning and gain the accredited qualification which is valid for three years.

-Each candidate will be awarded a full colour handout to keep for reference and be invited to keep their life saving skills up to date by attending an annual refresher course with us.
+Each candidate will be given a full colour manual to keep for reference and be invited to keep their life saving skills up to date by attending an annual refresher course with us.

 This course can be updated be attending a 2 day re-qualification course prior to its expiry date.
 Learners must be at least 14 years old on the first day of the training